 What kind of counselling suit best HSPs?

 If you are highly sensitive, it can be very beneficial to look for a counsellor who had some training in working with HSPs or at least read books about this trait.
-Awareness about this is a lot more important than whether your counsellor is highly sensitive or not or the therapeutic approach used.
-Of course, there are plenty of advantages of working with a highly sensitive therapist, as you will probably feel more comfortable about talking about your issues and feel well heard.
-Your highly sensitive counsellor will also have personal experience of coping with intense emotions, overarousal or other problems associated with being an HSP.
-If you are looking for counselling at the moment, give me a call on 07979 604 554, as I am a highly sensitive counsellor and also have training in working with high sensitivity.
+Awareness about the highly sensitive trait is a lot more important than whether your counsellor is highly sensitive, or the therapeutic approach used.
+Of course, there are plenty of advantages of working with a highly sensitive therapist, as you will probably feel more comfortable about talking about your issues and will feel well understood.
+Your highly sensitive counsellor will also have personal experience of coping with intense emotions, overarousal or other challenges associated with being an HSP.
+If you are looking for counselling at the moment, you can get in touch with me, as I am a highly sensitive counsellor and also have training in working with high sensitivity.
+I work currently via working via a Skype or Zoom videolink, which may suit you, if you struggle to find an HSP aware therapist in your area.
 If you are already in therapy, you can also ask your therapist to read one of Dr. Elaine Aron’s books or at least read the information on her website, which can make a real difference for your progress and how much you feel understood by your therapist.
 You can also find there an excellent article about how to discuss your sensitivity with your therapist.